Effexor Xr Coupons & Discount Card - Compare Prices Near You

 Effexor Xr Side Effects

-This medication might interfere with certain laboratory tests, such as urine tests for amphetamines, leading to incorrect results.
-Ensure lab personnel and all your healthcare providers know you are using this medication.
+Do not combine venlafaxine with desvenlafaxine, as they are very similar.
+Lastly, this medication might interfere with lab tests, such as urine tests for amphetamines, potentially leading to false results.
+Ensure all healthcare professionals are informed that you are taking venlafaxine.

 Why was Effexor XR discontinued in the US?